Tufts-Technology-Services/.github/profile/README.md

 **Login here:** https://github.com/orgs/Tufts-Technology-Services/sso

 **Single Sign-On (SSO)**
 The Tufts Technology Services (GitHub Organization) is connected to the Tufts University Active Directory environment via Microsoft Azure Active Directory (Azure AD) for single-sign-on to enforce the use of Tufts credentials to access resources in this organization.

 **Group Membership**
 Membership to this organization is managed by Azure AD using automated provisioning and de-provisioning (SCIM).
+The TTS_FacStaff AD security group is used to provide access to this GitHub organization.

 If you are a new member then you should automatically receive an email with instructions from GitHub on how to join sent to your Tufts email address.
 If you are having issues please make sure that the email address from your GitHub invitation also matches your Tufts email address (first.last@tufts.edu).
 The GitHub organization invitation must match the email address from Azure AD.